patrickbucher/daily-haskell/diary.md

+# Day 61 (Mo, 2025-10-07)

+I slightly extended the _Spot_ gameplay logic by now picking the strongest random move for the computer opponent rather than just a random move.
+I also discovered an embarassing mistake in the winning condition check: I compared the possible moves rather than the score.
+An interesting game of mine ended in a draw, even though its score read 25:24.
+(A draw is possible if both players are stuck and have the same score, so the board won't be filled completely.)

 # Day 60 (Mo, 2025-10-06)

 No time for reading today, but I managed to finish the gameplay logic for _Spot_ in an acceptable manner.
 Now I can dominate the random player before I implement the Minimax algorithm for a stronger opponent.